probe741/data-visualization-project-1/README.md

 - Variables involved: artist_gender, artist_member_count, spotify_popularity
 - Plan: Use regression analysis to model spotify_popularity with artist_gender and artist_member_count as predictors, then explore interactions, such as whether gender effects vary by group size.
-- VVisualizations: Faceted scatter plots and grouped bar charts for clearer depiction of interactions.
+- Visualizations: Faceted scatter plots and grouped bar charts for clearer depiction of interactions.
 - External data: None required